This Day in Baseball History

 On June 18, 1953, the Boston Red Sox sent 23 men to the plate in the seventh inning against the Detroit Tigers and scored 17 runs.
 It was, and remains, the most runs scored by any team in a single inning in modern major league history.

 The game at Fenway Park was already a blowout before the seventh.
 Boston led 5-3 heading into the inning, and what followed was a procession of hits, walks, and errors that turned a competitive game into something absurd.
 The Red Sox collected 14 hits in the inning alone.
 Gene Stephens, a 20-year-old outfielder, became the only modern player to collect three hits in a single inning.
-Catcher Sammy White drove in three runs during the frame.
+Catcher Sammy White scored three runs during the frame, a modern record for a single inning.

 The final score was 23-3.
 Boston finished with 27 hits for the game.
 Every Red Sox starter got at least one hit.
 The box score reads less like a baseball game than like a batting practice log.